Ozempic Stomach Paralysis & Vision Loss Lawsuits

 Is there an Ozempic, Wegovy or Mounjaro Class Action Lawsuit?

-Instead of creating a single class action lawsuit for Ozempic injuries, the MDL courts allow those affected to band their individual cases together in a special court to seek damages against the company.
+Instead of creating a single class action lawsuit for Ozempic injuries, the MDL court allows those affected to band their individual cases together to seek damages against the company.

 This multidistrict litigation court (MDL) process is actually more beneficial for consumers than a class action lawsuit.
-In a class action lawsuit, one group of lawyers often gathers together class participants who must share whatever is awarded.
-However, the individual participants in a MDL are able to select their own lawyer, exercise more control over their case and whether it settles, and reap higher award amounts for their separate lawsuit.
+In a class action lawsuit, a group of lawyers will gather together class participants who must share whatever is awarded.
+However, individual participants in an MDL can select their own lawyer, exercise more control over their case and whether it settles, and reap higher award amounts for their separate lawsuit.

 DrugNews works only with lawyers that are integrally involved in defective drug MDL litigation or are active on the influential MDL Plaintiff Steering Committees.